 The SBR was chosen over conventional drill and blasting method due to its advantages in improving safety and schedule.
 This methodology will allow us to satisfy several operational objectives, moving away from the use of explosives and providing a safer more predictable work method.
 Instead of a linear process, the SBR allows work to be completed concurrently as the shaft is sunk, as well as minimizing damage to exposed host rock, and further improving safety while minimizing downtime.
 Work decks above the cutting head allow workers to install shaft lining and tubbing as excavation continues, while a pneumatic mucking system (PNM) removes waste rock.

-The machines to be used at Woodsmith Mine are next-generation of the SBR technology, improved based on our experience from the two completed SBR shafts in Saskatchewan, Canada.
+The machines to be used at Woodsmith Project are next-generation of the SBR technology, improved based on our experience from the two completed SBR shafts in Saskatchewan, Canada.
 Cutting head power has been increased by 600 kW.
 Stabilization has been improved, which speeds up the lowering sequence.
 The PNM has also been improved, with better dust filtering and simpler muck removal that allows simultaneous movement of materials and manpower.
 All attachments for the SBR have also been redesigned for quick installation and removal, and all components are more accessible.
 Finally, a detachable second service platform has been added so the SBR can remain in place while operations are carried out higher in the shaft.

-With ore access set to occur in 2021, Woodsmith Mine is dependent on timely shaft sinking.
+With ore access set to occur in 2021, Woodsmith Project is dependent on timely shaft sinking.
 We have the expertise and equipment to ensure milestones are met safely and efficiently – as well, we are working diligently and hope to improve our client’s schedule by up to 6 months.
 The SBR allows continuous work on a number of fronts, improves shaft sinking rate, and makes operations as safe as possible by removing workers from the excavation chamber, allowing smooth shift transitions, minimizing repair downtime, and eliminating the need for blasting.